-From the days of barter to the modern eCommerce era, buyers always want the best deals while sellers are continuously looking for ways to make profits.
+From the days of barter to the modern eCommerce era, buyers always want the best deals while sellers continuously look for ways to make profits.
 If both parties in transactions are fair and honest, it works perfectly fine.

-However, quite often, we see sellers making false claims and using stealthy tactics to generate more sales, such as hiding product defects or misrepresenting a discount.
-Such tactics are legally known as ‘deceptive trade practices’.
+However, we often see sellers making false claims and using stealthy tactics to generate more sales, such as hiding product defects or misrepresenting a discount.
+Such tactics are legally known as ‘deceptive trade practices.’

 - Unfair competitive methods

 - Deceptive trade practices or acts

 The actions should be in the conduct of any commerce or trade, as defined in SC Code Section 39-5-10.

 Here are some legal actions that can be taken in case of unfair trade practices:

 As per SC Code Section 39-5-50, an attorney general can file an action where they ask the court to issue the injunction to prevent a business or an individual from engaging in unfair and deceptive trade practices.